• Skip to main content

 Need Help Responding to a Substitute for Return?

 Figuring out the best approach to take when responding to the IRS isn’t always easy or clear.
 For instance, you might believe you weren’t required to file a tax return for the year in question, but don’t know what statutes, rules, or regulations support your position.
-Or perhaps you concede you were required to file the missing tax return, but had a question about a particular deduction or exemption, so you never got around to filing the return.
+Understanding the rules for filing a tax return is crucial to avoid IRS action, such as the IRS preparing a Substitute for Return (SFR) if you fail to file.
+Or perhaps you concede you were required to file the missing tax return, but had a question about a particular deduction, exemption, or tax credits, so you never got around to filing the return.

 In these and other similar situations, Damiens Law is here to assist.
 To learn about how we can help you with unfiled returns and responding to an SFR, contact us to set up a free consultation.